tnahs/hlts/app/flat/static/pages/beta/main.md

 <br>

 + Dashboard Annotation count includes deleted items.
++ "Quote of the day" and "Topic of the day" may change when theres a change in the database.
 + Annotation counts on Index pages (Collections/Tags/Sources/Authors) include deleted items.
 + Index does not list Annotations that have no `source` or `author`.
 + When using markdown and performing a search, `this passage` does not match `this ==passage==`.